You . I love Cetaphil:

-I reviewed the “Revitalizing” formula back in 2010, but there are two others: Dry Skin with a formula including olive butter, soy, and antioxidant white tea; and Extra Gentle, a mild and dye free formula that has olive butter, soy, Vitamin E and aloe vera.
+I reviewed the “Revitalizing” formula back in 2010.
+However, there are two others.
+There is a Dry Skin with a formula including olive butter, soy, and antioxidant white tea.
+Extra Gentle is a mild and dye-free formula that has olive butter, soy, Vitamin E and aloe vera.

 Another thing I really like about Skintimate is that it’s shaped for a woman, with a little flower pull-top to dispense the non-foaming cream.

-The cream stays put on your skin and helps to hydrate it until you wash it off, and the cream doesn’t stick in your razor or cause any drag on it.
-The Extra Gentle scent smells light and powdery, the other two formulas have a very light, fruity floral scent.
+The cream stays put on your skin and helps to hydrate it until you wash it off.
+I like the way the cream doesn’t stick in your razor or cause any drag on it.
+The Extra Gentle scent smells light and powdery.
+The other two formulas have a very light, fruity floral scent.

 There are four, ultra-thin blades with nifty, conditioning strips featuring aloe on one, a duo-vitamin complex on the other.
 I like the curvy handles that are ergonomically designed with a rubberized grip.

-You can get these in a variety of sizes, types, and packaging, but the sensitive version will be the one for anyone with dry or sensitive skin, or a particular skin condition.
-Visit your favorite mass market retailer or drug store, or visit the Schick Quattro For Women Web Site
+You can get these in a variety of sizes, types, and packaging.
+Visit your favorite mass-market retailer or drug store, or visit the Schick Quattro For Women Web Site